ThermalPixel/thermalpixel.github.io/_posts/2014-02-15-rtt-with-slave-cameras.markdown

 Creating a Slave Camera
 ---------------------
 The implementation of a slave RTT camera is the same as for a nested camera.
 The `osg::Camera` is subclassed and the camera configured.
+A texture is created and assigned as a color buffer to the camera.

 {% highlight c++ %}
 class RenderColorToTexture : public osg::Camera